araovo/eh_tagger/README.md

 # Features

+- Access ExHentai galleries through cookies.
-- Support downloading the original archive file from E-Hentai/ExHentai gallery URLs (requires cookies).
+- Batch download the original archive files through the E-Hentai/ExHentai gallery URL.
-- Support importing books by entering the corresponding E-Hentai/ExHentai gallery URL.
-- Support logging into ExHentai with cookies.
 - Find E-Hentai/ExHentai galleries by title and author.
 - Get gallery metadata from E-Hentai's API, including title, author, tags, etc.
-- Support accessing E-Hentai through a proxy.
 - Use the Chinese translation database to tag galleries, and support updating the database within the software.
 - Edit the metadata of books and the E-Hentai/ExHentai gallery URL (not as powerful as Calibre).
+- Support accessing E-Hentai through a proxy.
 - Add books to the Calibre database.

 # Notes